-Erin came to Pittsburgh for school and stayed to serve.
-While working her way through college at Duquesne University, Erin dedicated herself to helping others.
-She worked at the Emergency Services Department of the American Red Cross.
-There she learned the importance of community leadership and how our community comes together in difficult times.
-That our community was only as strong as it was united.
-And that good leaders could make our region better.
+While working her way through college at Duquesne University, Erin decided early on to dedicate her life to helping others.
+At the Emergency Services Department of the American Red Cross’s Southwestern PA Chapter she learned the importance of bringing people and communities together in difficult times.

 Following graduation from Duquesne University in 1999, Erin embarked on a 12- year career as a non-profit professional.
 Prior to serving in the General Assembly, Erin served as Executive Director of the Pittsburgh Urban Magnet Project (PUMP).
 At PUMP she worked to connect young and talented people to jobs in Pittsburgh.

 Throughout her career, Erin has also served the community in various leadership capacities:

 Greater Pittsburgh Nonprofit Partnership’s (GPNP) Public Policy Committee

 Vice President of the Mt.
 Washington Community Development Corporation Board of Directors

 Representative Molchany owns a home in Pittsburgh’s Mt.
 Washington neighborhood where she has lived and served for the past 18 years.

 As a state legislator serving Pittsburgh’s South Hills communities, her priorities include securing Pennsylvania’s infrastructure by sustainably investing in transportation and mass transit, strengthening our commitment to public education, encouraging job creation and expanding training opportunities to meet the needs of a 21st century economy.
 During her tenure in the House, she has introduced and is working collaboratively with colleagues to advance common-sense legislation including:

 Workplace Opportunity Legislation – that would ensure equal pay for equal work in Pennsylvania.